 Three thousand British agents were spreading propaganda and mayhem in America.

 British intelligence created front groups to harass Americans who were against entering the war.
 One of the front groups was called the Fight for Freedom, headquartered at 1270 Sixth Avenue in New York City.
-The FFF was started by William Donovan and Allen Dulles in April 1941.
+The FFF was started by members of the Council on Foreign Relations in April 1941.
 It was funded by British Security Coordination, and led by Allen Dulles.
 It was a leading proponent of full American participation in World War II.
+11, 41

 One of the ways the FFF harassed American isolationists, was if they gave speeches, thousands of handbills were handed out accusing the isolationist speaker of being a Nazi lover.
 That is British propaganda.
 If it were true that the Americans were Nazi lovers, they would have been saying that America should side with Germany in the war.
 The American isolationists were not for the German side, they were against America entering the war on either side.